jalsol/jalsol.github.io/content/blog/bigint/index.md

 ### Multiplication

 Well, I use the kid method, what do you expect?
 [It got Time Limit Exceeded](https://judge.yosupo.jp/submission/212882).
 The solution is to use FFT and/or Karatsuba.
-I was too lazy, and the problem statement said nothing about execution speed, so I settled with the simplest trick.
+I was too lazy, and the problem statement said nothing about execution speed, so I settled down with the simplest trick.

 ### Did I actually get the internship?